 For every animal species in nature, we can observe a specific diet – the species-appropriate diet.
 We often forget that humans also have a species’ natural diet.
 What foods are “biologically appropriate” for us is based on the evolutionary concept that we have developed specializations and adaptations to forage and digest specific foods over time while others we cannot.

 The species-specific diet is biologically best suitable for the human body – and, therefore, the healthiest diet there can be!
-The foods of the biologically appropriate diet provide the organism with the nutrition it needs and does not overly stress the digestive, detoxification, or elimination system.
-Thus the toxic burden is at a minimum.
-Thus the real question here might be: why is studying the evolutionary diet of humans not gaining more attention in nutritional science?
+The foods of the biologically appropriate diet provide the organism with the nutrition it needs and do not overly stress the digestive, detoxification, or elimination system.
+The toxic burden is at a minimum.
+Considering these benefits, a valid question arises: Why is studying the evolutionary diet of humans not gaining more attention in nutritional science?

 It seems, however, that we have forgotten about this natural principle for our own species, due to cultural reasons.
 We even seem to have forgotten what our own species’ diet is.
 It’s essential, however, to re-discover what is supposed to be in our instincts: learn what we should eat naturally by understanding foods and learning from our closest relatives, the chimpanzees!

 How can we study the human evolutionary diet?

 There are two approaches to investigating our evolutionary diet.
 One is studying hunting-gathering humans before agriculture, and one is comparing humans to our closest living relatives, the chimpanzees, and their diet – which is a frugivorous diet!

 The most popular evolutionary diet is the paleolithic diet, or “a hunter-gatherer” diet.
-This basically means studying the diet of our ancestors before agricultural activity introduced new foods and depended on locally available foods at that time.
-However, paleoanthropology is one of the most uncertain disciplines in biology and, thus, a highly controversial field.
-We have very little information on what our ancestors’ diet really consisted of.
+This basically means studying the diet of our direct and recent ancestors before agricultural activity introduced new foods and depended on locally available foods at that time.